-It should be noted that due to the state of emergency declaration on March 10th, 2020 in response to novel coronavirus, travel and gatherings were restricted statewide.
-Traffic statistics continue to be impacted by restrictions and may not be representative of historical utilization trends.
+It should be noted that due to the state of emergency declaration on March 10, 2020, in response to novel coronavirus, travel and gatherings were restricted statewide.
+This state of emergency was lifted August 15, 2022.
+Traffic statistics continue to be impacted by the shift to remote work and may not be representative of historical utilization trends.